msecrist-couchbase/smallcb-training-capella/README.md

 need to su to couchbase to install java SDK, nodejs SDK, etc?

+need a cgroup or a throwaway container to safely run submitted code with hard timeouts / resource limits?

+show & tell?

 first end-to-end demo on laptop?

 first end-to-end demo on cloud (staging)?